Best Of20 min read

 • Brand Voice setup

-• Infobase for storing company/product knowledge
+• Infobase for storing company and product information

 • Team workspaces (paid plans)